MadsHenrik/MadsHenrik/README.md

 - 👋 Hi, I’m @MadsHenrik
-- 👀 I’m interested in C# and Golang, love that shit
+- 👀 I’m interested in web development and C#
-- 🌱 I’m currently learning Unity Game Development you know
+- 🌱 I’m currently learning more about web development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for a job
-- 📫 How to reach me ...
+- 📫 Reach me at MadsHenrikTonheim@hotmail.com

 <!---
 MadsHenrik/MadsHenrik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.